aecsocket/wordbase/README.md

     - [x] Japanese
       - Deinflection powered by [Lindera] using UniDic
       - Furigana generation
+    - [x] Basic Latin
+      - Split on word boundaries
+      - No language-specific support yet
     - more to come...
   - [x] Creating and managing profiles
+- Android app (`wordbase-android`)
+  - [x] Importing, managing, and removing dictionaries
+  - [x] Look up words in the app
+  - [x] Look up words from other apps
+    - Use the "Wordbase" action, or set it as your translator app
+  - [ ] Add cards to Anki
+- Desktop app (`wordbase-desktop`)
+  - WIP
   - [x] Connecting to texthookers via the [exSTATic]/[TextractorSender] protocol
   - [ ] AnkiConnect integration
+  - [ ] GNOME Wayland support via an extension

 # Usage

 At this point, the only thing you can really use is the core engine functionality, which is intended for developers*.
 There's no real user-facing app or functionality yet.
 All of the instructions in this section will change in the future to be more user-friendly.
 But for now:

 - Clone the repo
-- Run `cargo run -p wordbase-engine-cli` to interact with the database (import a dictionary, do a lookup, etc.)
+- Run `cargo run -p wordbase-cli` to interact with the database (import a dictionary, do a lookup, etc.)
-- If you can program in Rust, you can write a crate which imports `wordbase-engine` and interact with the engine through that
+- If you can program in Rust, you can write a crate which imports `wordbase` and interact with the engine through that

 I plan on writing a server (`wordbase-server`) to allow you to interact with the engine via a WebSocket, although I'm not sure if that will be a binary or embedded into the desktop app.
 Maybe both?